datanav/docs/technical/powerofficego-powerofficego.rst

      - MailAddress.countryCode
      - "string"
    * - vatNumber
-     - OrganizationNumber (Dependant on having  in MailAddress.countryCode)
+     - OrganizationNumber (Dependant on having  in MailAddress.countryCodeDependant on having  in MailAddress.countryCode)
      - "string"
    * - websiteUrl
      - WebsiteUrl